jwoloschuk/Getting-and-Cleaning-Data--Course-Project/CodeBook.md

 ## Final_Tidy_Data Outputs:

-1. Subject: Subject ID
+1. Subject: Numeric identifier of the subject who performed the various activities.
-2. Activity_ID: Activity ID (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+2. Activity_ID: Activity identifier (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

-The following measure the mean or standard deviation of the triaxial acceleration from the accelerometer (total acceleration), the estimated body acceleration and the triaxial Angular velocity from the gyroscope.
+The following numeric varaibles (3-88) measure the mean or standard deviation of the triaxial acceleration from the accelerometer (total acceleration), the estimated body acceleration and the triaxial angular velocity from the gyroscope.

 3. TimeBodyAccelerometer.mean...X
 4. TimeBodyAccelerometer.mean...Y